The Legend of the Raven Who Stole the Light

 The moon found its place in the night.

-The sun rose over the horizon.
+The sun rose on the horizon.

 For the first time, light touched the earth.

-The humans looked up and saw.
+Humans looked up and saw.

 But he never regretted his action.